philTornquist/Composed/README.md

 	Squared is Number:
 		[value, value] > Product > Number

 Here is the definition for the square of a number.
 The input type is referenced by the 'value' keyword like in C#.
-The syntax of the body will be explained in detail later.
+The syntax of the body will be explained in detail later but for now you can read '>' as "convert to".

 ####Conversion
 Conversions is similar to functions in other languages.
 It contains a number of inputs, that can be the same type, where each gets a reference name.
 Conversions can be used to perform real work or as helper functions like the following: